oskarth/experiments.oskarth.com/content/unix01.md

 the left side we can read from right side.
 A pipe is a small *buffer* [^12] that lives in kernel space and allows processes to talk to each other, which is called *inter-process communication*.
 This communication happens continuously as new data is written to the pipe.
-If we write to a temporary file first before running the second process the first process would have to finish before we the second one starts.
 It's also a *queue*, so even if new data comes in faster than you can process it in the right process the data doesn't disappear, and it doesn't *block* [^13] either.

 How does this work?
 Let's look at the code.